dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - Which OSI layer uses MAC addresses
 - Why MAC addresses never leave the local network
-- How routers replace MAC addresses when forwarding frames
+- How routers replace MAC addresses when forwarding frames MAC addresses operate at the Data Link Layer (Layer 2) of the OSI model.
+These addresses remain within the local network segment because routers replace source and destination MAC addresses at each hop while preserving IP addresses end to end.
+This design allows Ethernet to handle local frame delivery while IP handles global packet routing.

 ---